 In terms of what encoder to use, this will be partially determined by your delivery method.
 In particular, your encoder should be able to output in a compatible format.
 For example if your video solution only accepts RTMP (Real Time Messaging Protocol), then your encoder would need to support this.
-In the case of IBM Cloud Video, an RTMP encoder is needed.
+In the case of IBM’s video streaming and enterprise video streaming offerings, an RTMP encoder is needed.
 Examples include:

 Step 3: choosing a delivery method